- Share dealing vs share trading

 Find out more about risk management.

 3. Execute, monitor and close your position

-To open your position, you simply set your direction (either buy to go long, or sell to go short), stake size (contracts for CFDs) and hit ‘open your position’.
+To open your position, you simply set your direction (either buy to go long, or sell to go short), stake size (quantity/number of contracts) and hit ‘place BUY/SELL trade’.

-You can trade on our award-winning web platform or apps for Android and Apple devices.
+You can trade on our award-winning Web Trader platform or apps for Android and Apple devices.
 Whatever platform you choose, you’ll benefit from seamless execution and advanced features such as dealing from charts.

 Monitoring a shares trade